How to Build the Engagement of Your Online Audience

 1. Limit the Number of Meetings

 Unless you're the boss, perhaps you don't have this power.
 But, when you can eliminate some meetings from your day or week, it can help you overcome Zoom fatigue.
-If you are the boss, consider whether a meeting needs to take place or if it would make more sense to find an other way to share.
+If you are the boss, consider whether a meeting needs to take place or if it would make more sense to find another way to share.

 2. Use Alternate Communication Methods